Bosnian Church: Origin

-Beliefs and teachings
+Beliefs, teachings and rituals

 The krstjani, based on their writings, believed in "one All-Mighty God", understood in the Trinity of father, son and holy spirit – "one Lord Jesus Christ", son of the "Holy Bogorodica" (Theotokos), the Creator "of all that exists", "without whom nothing existed that existed" and in "one holy and undividable Trinity".
 This is opposed to dualistic teachings.

-The Bosnian Church counted the Old Testament Patriarchs and Prophets among "God's People", while the medieval dualistic sects viewed those as the "servants of the Devil".
+The Bosnian Church counted the Old Testament patriarchs and prophets among "God's People", while the medieval dualistic sects viewed those as the "servants of the Devil".
 The krstjani adopted the mystical dualism from the Eastern Church regarding the Devil.

-Rituals

 As the hermit monks, the krstjani prayed in the open.
 They buried their dead and put up gravestones, and prayed for them.
 Their books were illustrated with crosses, Jesus Christ, Virgin Mary, Old Testament prophets, apostles and saints.

 Hierarchy

 Batalo's Gospel with names of bishops.